Anti-Zionism: Anti-Zionism after World War II and the creation of Israel

 There was a shift in the meaning of anti-Zionism after the events of the 1940s.
 Whereas pre-1948 anti-Zionism was against the hypothetical establishment of a Jewish state in Palestine, post-1948 anti-Zionism had to contend with the existence of the State of Israel.
 This often meant taking a retaliatory position to the new reality of Jewish sovereignty in the Middle East.
 The overriding impulse of post-1948 anti-Zionism is to dismantle the current State of Israel and replace it with something else.

 1947–1948

-On the eve of the foundation of Israel in 1948, Judah Magnes, president of Jerusalem's Hebrew University, opposed the imminent establishment of a Jewish state, and advocated binationalism.
-According to Charles Glass, his opposition was grounded on a view, anticipated in the 1930s by Arthur Ruppin, that such a state would automatically entail a situation of continuous warfare with the Arab world, an inference Glass says Moshe Dayan later endorsed.
+On the eve of the foundation of Israel in 1948, Judah Magnes, the president of Jerusalem's Hebrew University, opposed the imminent establishment of a Jewish state, advocating binationalism instead.
+According to Charles Glass, his opposition was grounded in the view—anticipated in the 1930s by Arthur Ruppin—that a non-binational state would automatically entail continuous warfare with the Arab world, an inference Glass says Moshe Dayan later endorsed.